Reichenbach Law takes consumer cases throughout north central Ohio. The law office is located in Mansfield Ohio.

 • Using language or symbols on the outside of an envelope indicating that the letter is from a debt collector

-In the first written communication from a debt collector (and if the first communication is oral, then in that first oral communication), the collector must tell the consumer that he is trying to collect a debt, and that any information obtained will be used for that purpose.
+In the first written communication from a debt collector (and if the first communication is oral, then in that first oral communication), the collector must tell the consumer that he or she is trying to collect a debt, and that any information obtained will be used for that purpose.
 In all further communications, the collector must state that the communication is from a debt collector, except for formal notices related to a court case.
 These statements, when required, must be made clearly and effectively.

 Either in the first contact, or within five days, the collector must normally send a written notice containing: